politic-partner/election-campaign/source/reference/campaign-skills-handbook/module-6-message-development-creating-powerful-and-persuasive-messages-en.md

    The policy he proposes is reactionary, cold-hearted, and blind to environmental concerns.
    And he wants to send our troops to a war in Iraq!

-   If you want our country to stay on the path of social and environmental reform, and if you want Joschka Fischer to remain our foreign minister, vote Green on 27 September!"[^8]
+   If you want our country to stay on the path of social and environmental reform, and if you want Joschka Fischer to remain our foreign minister, vote Green on 27 September![^8]
 [^8]: Green European Foundation, Campaign Handbook, <http://campaignhandbook.gef.eu/campaign-messages/>, accessed 23 April 2014.

 Slogan
-:  "Green works!"
+:  Green works!

-#### Case Study 4 – Bill Clinton and the Democratic Party[^9]
+### Case Study 4 – Bill Clinton and the Democratic Party[^9]
 [^9]: Edits from Clinton's speech accepting the party's nomination as candidate for president at the 1996 Democratic convention can be found the following link.
       This is an excellent example of message discipline and the value of repetition as well.
       <http://www.youtube.com/watch?v=oZh9qiD1BK4>